Setup Guide

 ./gradlew assembleConsumerRelease

 The consumer app shows your brand name, logo, colors.
-The RavenTag attribution appears in Settings → About (required by Apache 2.0).
+The RavenTag attribution appears in Settings → About (required by RTSL-1.0).

 8. Consumer Verification